KrisRosser/Battleship/README.md

 This project is designed to be used in conjunction with Gradle Software Develoment Tool.

-Once in all files are situated, simple use Gradle Run or Gradle Runrobot to play and/or test the program.
+Once in all files are situated, simple use gradle run or gradle runrobot to play and/or test the program.

 ## Running the tests